Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

-\textit{Velocity distribution}.---After confirming numerical accuracy, we proceed to scrutinize the SHR. \fref{fig:velocity} presents the shell-average profiles of the thermal velocity $w$ and bulk velocity $v$.
-It shows that the average thermal velocity of the soliton $\avews$ approximately coincides with the inner-halo thermal velocity $\whin$ within $6\rs \lesssim r \lesssim 40\rs$.
-We calculate $\avews$ within $r \lesssim 3.3 \rs$ \cite{Chiang2021}.
+\textit{Velocity distribution}.---After confirming numerical accuracy, we proceed to scrutinize the SHR. \fref{fig:velocity} presents the spherically averaged profiles of the thermal velocity $w$ and bulk velocity $v$.
+It shows that the average thermal velocity of the soliton $\avews$ within $r \lesssim 3.3 \rs$ approximately coincides with the inner-halo thermal velocity $\whin$ within $6\rs \lesssim r \lesssim 40\rs$.
 This result demonstrates that the soliton and inner halo are in thermal equilibrium (i.e., $\gamma \sim 1$ in \eref{eq:Ws}), a key assumption in the theoretical SHR.

 The soliton exhibits $w \gg v$ as it is supported by quantum pressure.
-In contrast, $w \sim v$ outside the soliton, signifying energy equipartition (i.e., $\alpha \sim 2^{-1/2}$ in \eref{eq:Ws}).
+In contrast, $w \sim v$ outside the soliton, signifying energy equipartition (i.e., $\alpha \sim 2^{-1/2}$ in \eref{eq:Ws}) \cite{mocz2017, Chowdhury2021}.
 Moreover, both $w$ and $v$ remain approximately constant in the inner halo but decrease in the outer halo, suggesting that only the inner halo follows an isothermal distribution.
 These findings challenge some assumptions in \cite{schive2014b}.
 First, their model neglects energy equipartition, leading to an overestimation of the halo thermal velocity.
 Second, they assume a spherical top-hat collapse model \footnote{An improved model considering the NFW profile is provided by \cite{bar2018}.} without accounting for the non-isothermal distribution, thus underestimating the inner-halo velocity.
 These two errors roughly cancel each other out, which explains why their simplified SHR still fits the simulation data (as shown in \fref{fig:sim_vs_theory}).
 In comparison, our improved model explicitly incorporates both factors, offering the possibility of exploring halos with larger temperature contrasts.

-In addition, \fref{fig:velocity} shows that the inner-halo velocity is consistent with the velocity dispersion derived from the isotropic spherical Jeans equation.
+In addition, \fref{fig:velocity} shows that the inner-halo velocity is consistent with the velocity dispersion derived from the isotropic spherical Jeans equation (see \emph{Supplemental Material} \cite{SM}).
 This validation aligns with the findings of \cite{Chowdhury2021} and reinforces our results.